mogenius/docs/mogenius/docs/general/help-feedback.md

 💡 **[Feedback](https://feedback.mogenius.com)**

 ## Support
 If you encounter any problems or need quick help, you can always contact us directly.
-You can find all contact information on our support page.
 ❗️ **[Support](mailto:support@mogenius.com)**

 ## FAQ